naomai/php-layers/README.md

-# Phancake
+# PHP-Layers
 ## About
-Phancake (PHP-Layers) is a OOP library for creating images in PHP.
+PHP-Layers is a OOP library for creating images in PHP.

 It adds powerful layering functionality known from image editors, while staying intuitive and simple to use.